MileHacker Logo

 Cultural Sensitivities

-• Head: Do not touch someone'the head of.
+• Head: Do not touch someone's head.

 • Feet: Do not point feet at people or sacred objects.